privacy-scaling-explorations/maci/SPEC.md

 | B | 25 |
 | C | 64 |

-As seen above, even though the user had a disproportionate preference for option C (64 voice credits), their impact on the tallied vote (8 votes) was merely the square root of the voice credits they had spent.
-This prevents them from having an outsized influence on the results simply by virtue of their willingness to spend as many voice credits on that option as they had.

-Additionally, we consider that votes are cumulative.
-This means that the user spent 10 voice credits on option A.
+The outcome is as such:

 | Option | Tallied votes |
 |-|-|
 | A | 3.16 |
 | B | 5 |
 | C | 8 |

+Even though the user has a disproportionate preference for option C (64 voice credits), their impact on the tallied vote (8 votes) is merely the square root of the voice credits they have spent.
+This prevents them from having an outsized influence on the results simply by virtue of their willingness to spend as many voice credits on that option as they had.

+Additionally, we consider that votes are cumulative.
+This means that the user spent 10 voice credits on option A.

 The MACI contract's `quadraticVoteTally()` function should verify a proof created using this circuit to compute the results of tallying a set of state leaves.
 This also proves that these state leaves have an intermediate root `A`, as well that `A` is part of the tree with final state root `R`.
 This allows the coordinator to prove the final tally in batches.
 The function keeps track of the index of each intermediate root to ensure that they are processed consecutively.